Risingson/eveeyeechoesdocs/docs/ui/settings.md

 #### Shortest/Secure/Insecure Route
 Set your preferred travel security.
 This should match your ingame setting.
 #### Avoid Systems
-Avoid systems you set avoided by clicking it and choosing "Avoid System" in the solarsystem menu shown (that option is only there while [Client Sync](https://eveeyeechoes.readthedocs.io/en/latest/sync/client-synchronisation/) is activated).
-This should match your ingame setting since setting a system avoided in Eveeye does not set it avoided ingame and vice versa.
+Avoid systems you set avoided by clicking it and choosing "Avoid System" in the solarsystem menu shown.
+This should match your ingame setting.
 #### Avoidance List
 Systems you set avoided are listed here.
 Clicking the system will let you remove it from the list.